Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 to connect to a locally running node

-> avoid some browser extension that could generate interfcae issues
+> avoid some browser extensions that could generate interface issues

 ## Demo purpose and used components